Hermione Granger: Theatre

-Magical abilities and skills

-Hermione is portrayed during the novel series as an exceptionally talented witch.
-Rowling has said that Hermione is a "borderline genius".
-She is the highest-performing student in her year at Hogwarts and is often the first student to master a new spell or charm introduced in her classes.
-In Order of the Phoenix, she casts a Protean Charm, which is a type of magic usually taught to older students.
-She is also the first one of her age to be able to cast non-verbal spells.
-Hermione is a competent duellist – Rowling has stated that during the first three novels Hermione could have beaten Harry in any magical duel, but by the fourth book Harry has become so good at DADA that he would have defeated Hermione.
-Hermione does not perform as well in subjects that are not learned through books or formal training, as broom flying does not come as naturally to her in her first year as it does for Harry, and she shows no affinity for Divination, which she drops from her third-year studies.
-She is also not particularly skilled at Wizard's Chess.

-Hermione's Patronus is an otter, which is Rowling's favourite animal.

-Reception
+Reception and impact

-In the book The Ivory Tower and Harry Potter, Eliza T. Dresang discusses Hermione's role in the series and its relation to feminist debates.
-The chapter begins with an analysis of Hermione's name and the role of previous characters with the same name in mythology and fiction, and the heritage Hermione has inherited from these characters due to her name.
-Dresang also emphasises Hermione's parallelism with Rowling herself and how, as Hermione has some attributes from Rowling herself, she must be a strong character.

-The chapter also points out that, despite being born to Muggle parents, Hermione's magical abilities are innate.
-Her "compulsion for study" helps both the character's development, which makes Hermione "a prime example that information brings power", and the plot of the series, as her knowledge of the wizard world is often used to "save the day".
+In the book The Ivory Tower and Harry Potter, Eliza T. Dresang discusses Hermione's role in the series and its relationship to feminist debates.
+Dresang begins with an analysis of Hermione's name and the role of previous characters with the same name in mythology and fiction, and the heritage Hermione has inherited from these characters due to her name.
+Dresang notes the parallels between Hermione and Rowling, and asserts that Hermione's "compulsion for study" helps both the character's development, making Hermione "a prime example that information brings power", and the plot of the series, as her knowledge of the wizarding world is often used to "save the day".
 Dresang states that "Harry and Ron are more dependent on Hermione than she is on them."
-However, she adds that Hermione's "hysteria and crying happen far too often to be considered a believable part of the development of Hermione's character and are quite out of line with her core role in the book."
+However, she adds that the frequency of Hermione's crying and hysteria is not believable based on her character, and is "quite out of line with her core role in the book."